FacundoJCosta/Peer_Review_PX915/README.md

 You should be able to run it now.

-If you end the session, run
+If you end the session, run the following commands if the set up has been done:

+1. source set_up_modules.sh
+2. source venv/bin/activate
+3. export JULIA_PROJECT="$PWD"
+4. jupyter notebook